What is Gauge Chart in Excel?

 - We are taking the data of quality of the product like average, good, excellent etc. Mention below is the data:

-- Step 1: Select the data and select doughnut chart as shown above while creating the gauge chart with a single value.
+- Step 1: Select the data and select the excel doughnut chart as shown above while creating the gauge chart with a single value.
 Once it is done you will get the gauge chart (speedometer).

 - Step 2: Select a Format Data series option and

 - Step 3: Set an angle of the first pie (which one is large) to 90 degrees.